 But not everything should be automated, said Zakowicz.
-Try to personalize your messages rather than continuously sending a burst of emails to your entire contact list.
+Try to personalize messages rather than continuously sending a burst of emails to your entire contact list.
 Insert product recommendations, offer birthday deals, ask if they were satisfied with a recent purchase, etc.

+Additionally, ComScore projects that by 2020, 50 percent of mobile queries will be voice searches.
 To take advantage of this growing trend, Blais suggests focusing on long-tail keywords and everyday syntax, and writing in structured, digestible bites.

 To leverage this trend, however, it's important that you understand how best to use it for your brand and audience.